Gyanam01/Dog-breed/README.md

 # Dog-breed

-Determining the breed of dog using its physical features like height,length and mass using k-NN classification method.
+Determining the breed of dog using its physical features like height,length and mass using k-NN classification method with over 90% accuracy.